n6ai/minze/docs/integrations/huggingface.md

    └─ hf-element.js // [!code ++]
 ```

-3. Import `@huggingface/inference` and define a component.
+3. Import `@huggingface/inference` and define a component inside the new file.

 ::: danger
 Never expose your `access token` to the public, it should be kept private!
 If you need to protect it in front-end applications, we suggest setting up a proxy server that stores the access token.